eellak/gsoc2018-3gm/README.md

 1. Document **parser** can parse PDFs from Government Gazette Issues (see the  `data` for examples).
 The documents are split into articles in order to detect amendments.
 2. **Parser** for existing laws.
 3. **Named Entities** for Legal Acts (e.g. Laws, Legislative Decrees etc.) encoded in regular expressions.
 4. **Similarity analyzer** using topic models for finding Government Gazette Issues that have the same topics.
-We use an unsupervised model to extract the topics and then group Issues by topics for **cross-linking** between Government Gazette Documents.
-You can then visualize these topic models with `pyLDAvis`.
-Topic modelling is done with LDA and NMF algorithms as illustrated in the [Wiki Page](https://github.com/eellak/gsoc2018-3gm/wiki/Topic-Modelling).
+    1. We use an _unsupervised model_ to extract the topics and then group Issues by topics for **cross-linking** between Government Gazette Documents.
+Topic modelling is done with the [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) algorithm as illustrated in the [Wiki Page](https://github.com/eellak/gsoc2018-3gm/wiki/Topic-Modelling).
 The source code is located at `3gm/topic_models.py`.
-There is also a Doc2Vec approach in progress.
+    2. There is also a [Doc2Vec approach](https://github.com/eellak/gsoc2018-3gm/wiki/Document-Embeddings-with-Doc2Vec).
 5. Documented end-2-end procedure at [Project Wiki](https://github.com/eellak/gsoc2018-3gm/wiki)
 6. **MongoDB** Integration
 7. **Fetching Tool** for automated fetching of documents from ET
-8. Tool for batch conversion of documents with pdf2txt (for newer documents) or Google Tesseract 4.0 (for performing OCR on older documents)
+8. Parallelized tool for **batch conversion of documents with pdf2txt** (for newer documents) or Google Tesseract 4.0 (for performing OCR on older documents)
-9. Digitalized archive of Government Gazette Issues from 1976 - today in [PDF](https://archive.org/details/GreekGovernmentGazette) and [plaintext](https://pithos.okeanos.grnet.gr/public/7Z2GQvF0boDbCjYWFnmyc) format.
+9. **Digitalized archive** of Government Gazette Issues from 1976 - today in [PDF](https://archive.org/details/GreekGovernmentGazette) and [plaintext](https://pithos.okeanos.grnet.gr/public/7Z2GQvF0boDbCjYWFnmyc) format.
 Conversion of documents is done either via `pdfminer.six` or `tesseract` (for OCR on older documents).
 10. **Web application** written in Flask located at `3gm/app.py`
+11. **RESTful API** written in `flask-restful` for providing versions of the laws and
-11. Unit tests
+12. Unit tests

 ##### In Progress